Last Updated on December 15, 2020 by Paroma

 C) The overlook is fenced on all sides, but small dogs (20 lbs or less) can easily wiggle below the fence and might fall of the cliffs.
 If your dog does not have good recall manners, please do not take him/her off the leash.

 D) Please obey all posted signs and stay on the trails!

-Post hiking, you can reward yourself with some great pizza at Tony Tutto in Mill Valley (accept cash or local checks only), which serves pizza so good that you will end up licking your fingers.
+Post hiking, you can reward yourself with some great pizza at Tony Tutto in Ross, which serves pizza so good that you will end up licking your fingers.
 They have tons of vegan and vegetarian options and so are universally lovable!
 They also have an outdoor seating area and their own tiny parking spot.
-For more dog friendly hiking spots and outings, read all my pet-friendly posts here.

 Like this post?
 Pin it here